codefreedatascience/Open-Refine-Tutorial/README.md

 ![](dsl_logo.png)

 # Open-Refine-Tutorial

+### Installation

+It is an open source tool and you can go to the website “http://openrefine.org/download.html” and download and unzip it.
+Then run google- refine.exe and it will automatically open a browser window to start Openrefine.

+### Dataset
 Feel free to work through this tutorial using the included [CSV file](chocolate.csv), or any messy data set you have

 ### Introduction